cossacklabs/acra/README.md

 | ---- | ---- | ---- | --- | --- |

 ## What is Acra
-Acra — database encryption proxy for data-driven apps.
+Acra — database security suite with protection for sensitive and personal data.

-Acra provides greater security through the use of cryptography and intrusion detection.
-Acra brings encryption and data leakage prevention to distributed applications, web and mobile apps with database backends in a convenient, developer-friendly package.
+Acra provides selective encryption, multi-layered access control, database leakage prevention, and intrusion detection capabilities in a convenient, developer-friendly package.
+Acra was specifically designed for web and mobile apps with centralised data storage, including with distributed, microservice-rich applications.

 Acra gives you tools for encrypting the data on the application's side into special [cryptographic containers](https://github.com/cossacklabs/acra/wiki/AcraStruct), storing them in the database or file storage, and then decrypting them in a secure compartmented area (separate virtual machine/container).